rouleaup88/item-inspector/README.md

 <br><br>
 Complete licensing information for Kanjidic2 and kradfile-u is <a href="http://www.edrdg.org/edrdg/newlic.html">avalable here</a>.

 The link to the original kradfile-u doesn’t work anymore.
-You can get this file here
+You can get this file <a href="https://github.com/jmettraux/kensaku/blob/master/data/kradfile-u">here</a>.

-Complete licensing details about Kanjidic2 and kradfile-u are available <a href="https://github.com/jmettraux/kensaku/blob/master/data/kradfile-u">here</a>.